AvantMaker/ESP32_AI_Connect/doc/User Guides/3 Tool Calls Implementation Basics.md

 # ESP32_AI_Connect Library User Guide - 3 Tool Calls Implementation Basics
-> **Version 0.0.2** • Revised: May 09, 2025 • Author: AvantMaker • [https://www.AvantMaker.com](https://www.AvantMaker.com)
+> **Version 0.0.5** • Revised: May 12, 2025 • Author: AvantMaker • [https://www.AvantMaker.com](https://www.AvantMaker.com)
 ## Overview

-This guide will walk you through the process of setting up and using tool calls (function calling) with Large Language Models (LLMs) using the ESP32_AI_Connect library.
-We'll use the `tool_calls_demo.ino` sketch stored in the examples folder as our reference implementation, explaining each component in detail so you can understand how to integrate AI function calling capabilities into your ESP32 projects.
+This guide will walk you through the process of setting up and using tool calls (tool calling) with Large Language Models (LLMs) using the ESP32_AI_Connect library.
+We'll use the `tool_calling_demo.ino` sketch stored in the examples folder as our reference implementation, explaining each component in detail so you can understand how to integrate AI tool calling capabilities into your ESP32 projects with ESP32_AI_Connect.

 ## Prerequisites